aphiria/aphiria.com/infrastructure/kubernetes/README.md

 helm upgrade --install nginx-gateway oci://ghcr.io/nginxinc/charts/nginx-gateway-fabric  --create-namespace --wait -n nginx-gateway
 ```

-Finally, apply the Kubernetes manifests using Kustomize:
+Apply the Kubernetes manifests using Kustomize:

 ```
 kubectl apply -k ./infrastructure/kubernetes/environments/dev
 ```

 You should now be able to hit https://www.aphiria.com in your browser.
 You will get a TLS certificate error since we're using a self-signed certificate locally.

-If using Chrome, type in `thisisunsafe` to accept the self-signed certificate.
-Likewise, you'll likely have to do the same for the API, which you can do by visiting https://api.aphiria.com/docs/search?query=foo and typing `thisisunsafe`.
+ > **Note:** If using Chrome, type `thisisunsafe` to accept the self-signed certificate.
+Likewise, you'll have to do the same for the API, which you can do by visiting https://api.aphiria.com/docs/search?query=foo and typing `thisisunsafe`.